-1 Introduction
+Introduction 1

 Stonehaven is located in the northeast of Scotland in Aberdeenshire.
-The coastal town is potentially at risk of surface water flooding from the River Cowie, River Carron and the Glaslaw Burn which are shown in Figure 1-1 and surface runoff particularly from the Bervie Braes..
+The coastal town is potentially at risk of surface water flooding from the River Cowie, River Carron and the Glaslaw Burn which are shown in Figure 1-1 and surface runoff particularly from the Bervie Braes.
+Parts of the town are also at risk of coastal (tidal wave) flooding.